-- Corollary Duties or Research Stipend: $5000 /semester (project either based on the candidate’s proposal or an assigned research project with either the hosting faculty department or the Office of Institutional Effectiveness or other area of interest).
+- Corollary Duties or Research Stipend: $5000 /semester (project either based on the candidate’s proposal or an assigned research project with either the hosting faculty department or the Office of Institutional Effectiveness or other areas of interest).

-- Room & Board: housing in dormitory apartment (or at Beachmoor) and all-access dining card for campus dining hall.
+- Room & Board: housing in dormitory apartment (or at Beachmoor) and all-access dining card for the campus dining hall.

 - Total Compensated Benefit per Semester: $19,504.